Planning a Course of Study

 Graduate Program Form Procedure

-- Every graduate student must file a Graduate Program Form with the School of Graduate Studies.
+- Every graduate student must file a Program of Study Form with the School of Graduate Studies.
 The program of study forms are needed to confirm your admitted graduate program, notify the School of Graduate Studies of any course substitutions, exceptions to requirements, transfer credits requested and, for students in degree programs with Culminating Project options, of your intended culminating project.
 This form must be submitted to the School of Graduate Studies after acceptance into a graduate program and before 15 graduate credits have been completed.

 - A student should prepare the Program of Study in consultation with her advisor.
 Select an academic adviser who has an interest in your research topic and who understands your career objectives.